khanson679/kilobyteofhelium.net/posts/2022/12/personality-types.md

 If an industrious person feels obligated to do something, they are not likely to half-ass it or quit.
 Less industrious people, in comparison, are quicker to throw in the towel.

+I'm definitely conscientious, probably about equal in orderliness and industriousness.
+What's a bit odd about me is that I aspire to be more conscientious than I actually am.
+My room, for example, is often in a state that I would describe as an "organized mess".
+Everything has a place, but it's not exactly pretty, and wow, it's kind of dusty, and that giant stack of papers really should be purged.
+Similarly, I have a certain amount of trouble getting things done.
+I frequently make plans and checklists, then proceed to completely ignore them.
+Ultra-organized people impress me more than anything.
+Who knows, maybe all conscientious people are secretly like this.

 # Agreeableness

 Agreeableness is basically niceness.